openedx/open-edx-proposals/oeps/processes/oep-0055-project-maintainers.rst

 Technical responsibilities of maintainers include:

 * Understanding the current component architecture and implementation
+* Ensuring that basic documenation for the component exists and is accurate
-* Having a technical vision for the evolution of the component
+* Having a documented technical vision for the evolution of the component
 * The ability to assess the appropriateness of proposed changes to or extensions of the component
 * The role of the component in the overall platform and how it